 International Student Admissions

 San Diego Jewish Academy High School welcomes international students from around the world to enjoy the benefits of an excellent independent school education.
 Our international program benefits all of our students, enhancing their global perspective and deepening their understanding of linguistic, cultural, and ethnic diversity.
+Please watch our special video below:

 We issue a limited number of I-20’s to college preparatory, diploma-seeking students after admission to SDJA.